Astor63/TPS-Mods/Work In Progress/ReadMe.md

       - ***Kiss Of Death* Enhanced:** Double the grenade damages and triple the fuse time.

    - #### Shields:

-      - ***Black Hole* On Steroids:** Now, the singularity effect is very useful for drawing in enemies for a second wind, and can often kill common enemies in a single blast.

-      - ***Booster Shields* Auto Pick-Up:** Automatically pick-up, however, to balance the auto pick-up advantage, the restoration value is reduced from ±20%.

       - ***Moxxi's Slammer* "Drink" Auto Pick-Up:** Automatically pick-up simply by walking on it.

-      - ***SuperNova* Improved:** A lowered capacity coupled with a faster recharge makes the SuperNova really devastating when exploding (more often) in a huge and powerful Incendiary Nova blast.

       - ***Whiskey Tango Foxtrot* Improvement:** Double the *IED (Improvised Explosive Device) boosters* dropped to increase the *Whiskey Tango Foxtrot* offensive capability.

 ### Quest Rewards:

 -  ***Double Quest Rewards:*** Give you the choice between 2 Unique weapons/items instead of a single one, so it will double the chance to get a Unique weapon/item with desired element/part/accessory.

 * * * * *